lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 ## Patriarchal Blessings

-Every worthy, baptized member is entitled to receive a patriarchal blessing, which provides inspired direction from Heavenly Father (see [Genesis 48:14–16](/study/scriptures/ot/gen/48?lang=eng&id=p14-p16#p14 "/study/scriptures/ot/gen/48?lang=eng&id=p14-p16#p14"); [49](/study/scriptures/ot/gen/49?lang=eng "/study/scriptures/ot/gen/49?lang=eng"); [2 Nephi 4:3–11](/study/scriptures/bofm/2-ne/4?lang=eng&id=p3-p11#p3 "/study/scriptures/bofm/2-ne/4?lang=eng&id=p3-p11#p3")).
+A patriarchal blessing is a priesthood blessing received from an ordained patriarch by the laying on of hands.
+Every worthy, baptized member is invited to receive a patriarchal blessing, which provides personal, inspired direction from Heavenly Father (see [Genesis 48:14–16](/study/scriptures/ot/gen/48?lang=eng&id=p14-p16#p14 "/study/scriptures/ot/gen/48?lang=eng&id=p14-p16#p14"); [49](/study/scriptures/ot/gen/49?lang=eng "/study/scriptures/ot/gen/49?lang=eng"); [2 Nephi 4:3–11](/study/scriptures/bofm/2-ne/4?lang=eng&id=p3-p11#p3 "/study/scriptures/bofm/2-ne/4?lang=eng&id=p3-p11#p3")).

+The main purpose of a patriarchal blessing is to declare a person’s lineage within the house of Israel.
+It may also offer spiritual guidance, reassurance, and comfort throughout life, especially as the individual follows the counsel it provides.

 Parents and Church leaders encourage members to prepare spiritually to obtain their patriarchal blessings.

 The bishop or an assigned counselor interviews members who desire to receive a patriarchal blessing.
 If the member is worthy, the interviewer prepares a Patriarchal Blessing Recommend.
 He submits it through the [Patriarchal Blessing System](https://pb.churchofjesuschrist.org/pbrequest "https://pb.churchofjesuschrist.org/pbrequest") on ChurchofJesusChrist.org.

-The person who issues a Patriarchal Blessing Recommend ensures that the member is mature enough to understand the significance and sacred nature of the blessing.
+The person who issues a Patriarchal Blessing Recommend ensures that the member understands the significance and sacred nature of patriarchal blessings.
 Ideally the member should be young enough that many important decisions in life are still ahead.
 However, older adults are also encouraged to receive their patriarchal blessings.
 Priesthood leaders should not establish a minimum age for a member to receive a patriarchal blessing.

 A new convert should understand the basic doctrine of the gospel before receiving a patriarchal blessing.